Jharkhand High Court Assistant Syllabus 2026, Exam Pattern, Prep Tips

 • Jharkhand High Court Civil Court Assistant/Clerk Practice Work Book (Hindi Medium) by Kiran Institute of Career Excellence

 These books are tailored to the syllabus and provide comprehensive coverage of the topics.
-They include practice questions and previous years’ papers to help you familiarize yourself with the exam pattern.
+They include practice questions and previous years’ papers to help you familiarise yourself with the exam pattern.

-• Mock Tests & Previous Year Papers: Regular practice with mock tests and previous year papers is essential to understand the exam pattern and improve time management skills.
+• Focus on Mock Tests & Previous Year Papers: Regular practice with mock tests and previous year papers is essential to understand the exam pattern and improve time management skills.

-• Computer Skills: Practice typing and familiarize yourself with basic computer operations to excel in the computer skills test.
+• Practice Computer Skills: Practice typing and familiarise yourself with basic computer operations to excel in the computer skills test.

 FAQs